.

 FAQ: Is life insurance worth it in Canada?

 You need facts, not fluff.
 Our goal is to provide you with honest, trustworthy information to help you make informed decisions.
 While our content is created with insurance experts, it is for educational purposes only and should not be considered definitive professional financial advice.
+We recommend seeking the counsel of a licensed financial professional before making any decisions regarding insurance or personal finance.

 Our mission is to empower Canadians to make informed financial decisions.
 To achieve this, we have an expert editorial team that includes licensed insurance advisors and financial planners.
 We prioritize the best interests of Canadian families and won't endorse any product, company or financial strategy that we believe isn't suitable.
 Our educational guides are crafted by in-house experts, like licensed life insurance advisors.
 Before publication, we subject our research and advice to scrutiny and comprehensive revisions for accuracy and completeness.